Bringing Faith to the Community Since 1951

 The Chapel of St. Joseph is surrounded by beautiful etched glass representations of Saints whom the Catholic Church has honored for their holiness.
 Near the Statue of St. Joseph, patron Saint of a peaceful death, is a fountain of peacefully flowing water, symbolizing the Sacrament of Baptism through which believers receive the gift of eternal life.

 The Columbarium area contains two prayer chapels for honoring and remembering those who have died, and whose remains are buried elsewhere.
 Lighted glass plaques, Cenotaphs, list the names of individuals and families who have been or will be buried in other cemeteries, so that a remembrance of the whole family can be located in one place.

 Basilica of Regina Pacis

 5:00pm English in the Upper Basilica

-PLEASE NOTE: The 8:00am Sunday Mass is being suspended.
+PLEASE NOTE: The 8:00am Sunday Mass is being discontinued.

 Updates from Our Staff